What Is a Whistleblower?

 - Workplace harassment or discrimination

 It is within every U.S. employee’s rights to report an employer who engages in any action or behavior that is against the law or unethical.
 If an employee suspects something is amiss, he or she should go directly to the federal government to report the crime.
-An employee can file a report or complaint with the Occupational Safety and Health Administration (OSHA), Equal Employment Opportunity Commission (EEOC), or the local police at 911.
+An employee can file a report or complaint with the Occupational Safety and Health Administration (OSHA) or Equal Employment Opportunity Commission (EEOC).
 Should the employee then face adverse actions at work, such as a demotion or work termination, he or she might be the victim of whistleblower retaliation.

 “Several law firms told me I didn’t have a viable case.
 I had almost given up but then Attorney Christopher Gray took the time to analyze my case by developing a successful strategy.
 Attorney Gray’s expertise and vast legal knowledge of the unique aspects of my case resulted in a significant settlement.
 I would’ve saved a lot of time by contacting this law firm from the very beginning.” – Ken